Merle Tuve: Career

-Personal life

-Merle Tuve had two brothers: George Lewis Tuve, who was a professor of mechanical engineering and Richard Larsen Tuve, who was an inventor and chemist.
-Their sister, Rosemond Tuve was an author and professor of Renaissance Literature at Connecticut College.
-Merle Tuve was married in 1927 to Winifred Gray Whitman.
-Merle and Winifred had two children, Trygve and Lucy.
-Both earned Ph.D. degrees and pursued scientific careers.

 Honors

 Tuve was elected to the American Philosophical Society in 1943.
 For his service to the nation during World War II, Tuve received the Presidential Medal for Merit from President Harry S. Truman and was named an Honorary Commander of the Order of the British Empire in 1948.
 He was elected to the American Academy of Arts and Sciences in 1950.
 Mount Tuve in Ellsworth Land in Antarctica was named in honor of Merle Antony Tuve.
 The Library of Congress holds his papers in more than 400 archival boxes.